 “I think there’s this idea of, if you go to a hotel, it just doesn’t matter about getting into bed with your fake tan or your makeup still on,” she said.

-“I would look at what you’re throwing away and ask yourself if you really need to be throwing that much away,” she said.
+“I would look at what you’re throwing away.
+Then ask yourself if you really need to be throwing that much away,” she said.

 Stef explained even little changes help you to become more sustainable.
 She said: “Can you do your shopping in a supermarket where it’s not in a plastic bag?”